totalspectrum/spin2cpp/doc/basic.md

 Another way to define an object is to first declare an abstract `class` with a name, and then use that name in the `dim` statement:
 ```
   ' create abstract class fds representing Spin FullDuplexSerial
+  ' NOTE: use SmartSerial.spin instead if trying on P2
   class fds using "FullDuplexSerial.spin"
   ' create a variable of that type
   dim ser as fds